fleek-platform/website/src/content/blog/learn/vercel-alternatives-guides/index.md

 ![](./netlify.png)

-### **Key Features**
+### **Key features**

-- **Continuous Deployment**: Netlify integrates with Git repositories, allowing for automatic deployments every time you push changes.
+- **Continuous deployment**: Netlify integrates with Git repositories, allowing for automatic deployments every time you push changes.
-- **Serverless Functions**: Easily deploy serverless functions that run in response to events or HTTP requests, enabling dynamic functionality without the need for a separate backend.
+- **Serverless functions**: Easily deploy serverless functions that run in response to events or HTTP requests, enabling dynamic functionality without the need for a separate backend.
-- **Edge Handlers**: Customize the behavior of your site at the edge, allowing for advanced routing, personalization, and performance optimization.
+- **Edge handlers**: Customize the behavior of your site at the edge, allowing for advanced routing, personalization, and performance optimization.
-- **Forms and Identity**: Netlify offers built-in support for forms and user authentication, simplifying the process of adding these features to your site.
+- **Forms and identity**: Netlify offers built-in support for forms and user authentication, simplifying the process of adding these features to your site.

 ### **Advantages**

-- **Mature Ecosystem**: Netlify has a well-established ecosystem with a large user base, extensive documentation, and a wide range of plugins and integrations.
+- **Mature ecosystem**: Netlify has a well-established ecosystem with a large user base, extensive documentation, and a wide range of plugins and integrations.
-- **Feature-Rich**: With a comprehensive set of tools, Netlify can handle a wide variety of use cases, from simple static sites to complex web applications with dynamic functionality.
+- **Feature-rich**: With a comprehensive set of tools, Netlify can handle a wide variety of use cases, from simple static sites to complex web applications with dynamic functionality.
-- **Performance Optimization**: Netlify's edge network and automatic optimization features help ensure your site loads quickly and efficiently.
+- **Performance optimization**: Netlify's edge network and automatic optimization features help ensure your site loads quickly and efficiently.

-### **Potential Use Cases**
+### **Potential use cases**

-- **Static Sites and JAMstack Applications**: Ideal for projects built using the JAMstack architecture, where static assets are served from a CDN and dynamic functionality is handled via APIs and serverless functions.
+- **Static sites and JAMstack applications**: Ideal for projects built using the JAMstack architecture, where static assets are served from a CDN and dynamic functionality is handled via APIs and serverless functions.
 - **E-commerce**: With support for forms, identity, and serverless functions, Netlify is a solid choice for small to medium-sized e-commerce sites.
-- **Marketing Sites**: Netlify's ease of use, coupled with its built-in forms and analytics, make it a great platform for marketing and landing pages.
+- **Marketing sites**: Netlify's ease of use, coupled with its built-in forms and analytics, make it a great platform for marketing and landing pages.

 ---

-## **3. [Cloudflare Pages](https://pages.cloudflare.com/): Fast and Secure Web Hosting**
+## **3. [Cloudflare Pages](https://pages.cloudflare.com/): Fast and secure web hosting**

 ### **Overview**